Vogeltak/maxcrone.org/_food/italy.md

 Don't bother with pulling a faux-onion-soupy move by putting slices of bread in your serving bowls, covering it with cheese, and grilling it in an oven for a few minutes.
 Grate good chase over your servings instead, and serve with the bread on the side.
 Might sprinkle with fresh herbs to your liking as garnish.

+## Bagna càuda

+We made this Piedmontese fondue-like dish from garlic and anchovies for Christmas with my family, as one of the appetizers.
+Served it with plenty of fresh vegetables.
+I am ashamed to say that we used heavy cream in our preparation of the dish.
+To refrain from offending any Italians, just use butter and olive oil as your sources of fat.

+Also see [Wikipedia](https://en.wikipedia.org/wiki/Bagna_c%C3%A0uda) and the [Chez Panisse Cafe Cookbook](https://books.google.co.il/books?id=Gk7OAgAAQBAJ&pg=PA16&redir_esc=y#v=onepage&q&f=false).